Searching for dark matter signals with high energy astrophysical neutrinos in IceCube: High Energy Neutrinos from Astrophysical Sources

 \section{High Energy Neutrinos from Astrophysical Sources}

 IceCube has been searching for point-like sources of astrophysical neutrinos, such as AGN and blazars, using its PStrack events that are induced by astrophysical muon neutrinos ($\nu_\mu$) and anti-neutrinos ($\bar{\nu}_\mu$).
-Among the most significant detections are NGC 1068, TXS 0506+056 and PKS 1424+240, observed with a significance above 3.3$\sigma$ \cite{IceCube:2021slf} using 10 years of data from 2008-2018 with its 86-string configuration (IC86).
-Subsequently, IceCube reported a global significance of 4.2$\sigma$ for NGC~1068 individually and an overall (catalog-wide) significance of $\sim$3.7$\sigma$ local (3.4$\sigma$ global) from the binomial test, combining the three sources NGC~1068, PKS~1424+240, and TXS~0506+056 \cite{IceCube:2022der}.
-IceCube further reported evidence for another potential neutrino source, the Seyfert galaxy NGC 4151, at a significance level of 2.9$\sigma$ \cite{IceCube:2024ayt}.
-The neutrino fluxes from these sources are well described by an unbroken power law of the form
+Among the most significant IceCube source candidates in the 10-year IC86 point-source analyses are NGC 1068, TXS 0506+056, and PKS 1424+240, each reported at a source-level local significance above 3.3$\sigma$ \cite{IceCube:2021slf}.
+For NGC 1068 specifically, IceCube later reported an individual source global significance of 4.2$\sigma$ \cite{icecube2022evidence}.
+In the same work, IceCube also quoted a catalog-level binomial-test significance for the combined set {NGC 1068, PKS 1424+240, TXS 0506+056} of about 3.7$\sigma$ local (3.4$\sigma$ global).
+IceCube further reported evidence for neutrino emission from the Seyfert galaxy NGC 4151 at a significance of 2.9$\sigma$ \cite{IceCube:2024ayt}.
+These results have been based on the assumption that neutrino fluxes from these sources follow an unbroken power-law (UP) of the form

 where $\Phi_{ref}$ is the normalization flux, $\Gamma$ is the spectral index, and $E_{\nu}$ and $E_0$ are the energy of neutrinos and the reference energy, respectively.
-Following this power law and the methodology of \cite{dixit2024searching}, we list the observed number of events $n_s$ for all four sources using the IceCube public data, in table~\ref{tab:n_s}.
+In a previous work \cite{dixit2024searching}, we conducted a likelihood analysis of the IceCube public data provided in \cite{icecube2022evidence}, where, following the UP in Eq. (\ref{eq:nuflux}), we presented the observed number of events $n_s$ and the spectral indices for all four sources.
+The results are also summarized in Table \ref{tab:n_s}.